 Mint Tin Aliens' scoring is similar to points for longer routes in Ticket to Ride.
 Collecting more small merit awards yields more points at the end of the game—also a little like scoring in Carcassonne.
 Mint Tin Aliens acts as a gateway game to Eurogames by introducing Eurostyle scoring to friends who are new to the fun world of tabletop gaming.

-Mint Tin Aliens Gameplay Video for Kickstarter
+Mint Tin Aliens gameplay

 by Kate & me

-Mint Tin Aliens Solo Variant - Alien Boot Camp by Nick Shaw
+Mint Tin Aliens solo variant - Alien Boot Camp by Nick Shaw

-Semi-Cooperative Variant - Pirates vs. Aliens by Nick Shaw
+Semi-cooperative variant - Pirates vs. Aliens by Nick Shaw